auth0/docs/articles/quickstart/spa/angular-next/02-calling-an-api.md

 ### Configure the Auth Module

-The `AuthModule` setup is similar to the one discussed in the [Configure the `Auth0Provider` component](/quickstart/spa/angular-next##register-and-configure-the-authentication-module) section: you import the `AuthModule` type from the SDK into your Angular application module and call the static `forRoot` method, passing the `domain` and `clientId` properties.
-The values of these two props come from the ["Settings" values](https://auth0.com/docs/quickstart/spa/angular-next#configure-auth0) of the single-page application you've registered with Auth0.
+The `AuthModule` setup is similar to the one discussed in the [Configure the `Auth0Provider` component](/quickstart/spa/angular-next/01-login#register-and-configure-the-authentication-module) section: you import the `AuthModule` type from the SDK into your Angular application module and call the static `forRoot` method, passing the `domain` and `clientId` properties.
+These values come from the ["Settings" values](https://auth0.com/docs/quickstart/spa/angular-next#configure-auth0) of the single-page application you've registered with Auth0.

 However, your Angular application needs to pass an access token when it calls a target API to access private resources.
-You can [request an access token](https://auth0.com/docs/tokens/guides/get-access-tokens) in a format that the API can verify by passing the `audience` and `scope` props to `AuthModule.forRoot`.
+You can [request an access token](https://auth0.com/docs/tokens/guides/get-access-tokens) at user authentication time in a format that the API can verify, by passing the `audience` and `scope` properties to `AuthModule.forRoot`.

 In addition, the configuration should specify which requests should have an `Authorization` header added to them with the access token.